Search keywords in the Bible:

 Numbers 24:3

-Other Translations of Numbers 24:3
+Other Translations for Numbers 24:3

 And he tooke vp his parable, and said, Balaam the sonne of Beor hath said, and the man whose eyes are open hath said: